Gunfire in Niger’s capital days before inauguration ceremony

 “All personnel are encouraged to stay home until further notice,” it said.

-The gunfire comes just two days before new President Mohamed Bazoum’s inauguration on Friday and as Niger faces a growing threat from Islamic extremists near its troubled border with Mali.
+The gunfire comes just two days before new President Mohamed Bazoum’s inauguration on Friday and as Niger faces unprecedented attacks from Islamic extremists near its troubled border with Mali.

 Just over a week ago, gunmen on motorcycles attacked a series of villages in the volatile border region, leaving at least 137 people dead in the deadliest violence to strike Niger in recent memory.
 Those attacks came on the same day that the constitutional court certified Bazoum’s electoral victory.